zotonic/zotonic/doc/manuals/datamodel/search.rst

   - ``rsc.pivot_title`` - the title of the page.
 When making multilingual sites, the behavior of sorting on title is undefined.

-  For all the sort fields, you will have to consult Zotonic's data model.
+  For all the sort fields, you will have to consult Zotonic’s data model.
 Example sorting on modification date, newest first:

   ``sort='-rsc.modified'``